werckme/werckmeister/manual.in.md

 ]
 ```

-Sometimes you want to setup diffent tempi for for several voices.
+Sometimes you want to setup different tempi for for several voices.
 Then you have to add a tempo [Meta Event](#meta-events) to your voice.

-*since MIDI doesn't support simultaneous tempi, we achive this effect by streching or shrinking the note durations in relation to the main tempo (Augmentation/Diminution).
+*since MIDI doesn't support simultaneous tempo, we achieve this effect by stretching or shrinking the note durations in relation to the main tempo (Augmentation/Diminution).
 As an simple example: on double time we pay eights instead of fourths.*

 Here we play four voices on one track, with four different tempo configurations: